qwertypopz/shady_meadows_challenge/README.md

 * Location
     * common_functions.py
 * Parameters
-    * start_date: datetime variable marking the starting date of the reservation
+    * start_date: datetime variable marking the starting date of the reservation.
     * driver: Allows the program to utilize the browser in the same manner a user would.
-    * log: Utilizes logging functionality for testing and diagnostic purposes
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
 * Summary
     * The website opens up on the current month's calendar.
 If the test case requires a starting date further in the future or past, then this function will navigate through the calendar until the proper calendar month is displayed.